chentianlu/GRaMM/README.md

 # GRaMM
-Here is the Matlab code of GRaMM strategy
+Here is the Matlab code of GRaMM strategy and some demo datasets.

 GRaMM is designed specifically for inter-correlation identification between metabolome and microbiome.
 It can detect both linear and nonlinear correlations, both function and nonfunction relationships.